-Commercial loan data, such as debt history and mortgage amounts, is often used by people on the lending side of the business.
+Commercial loan data, such as debt history and mortgage amounts, shines a light on the past and present debt associated with a parcel and its owner.

-Lenders really want to know when loans are maturing.
-There’s a big business in brokering loans that are about to mature.
-Therefore, one of the most valuable pieces of commercial real estate data for lenders and debt brokers is knowing when a loan is set to mature.
+As you might imagine, lenders really want to know when loans are maturing.
+There’s big business in brokering loans that are about to mature.

 Pre Foreclosure Data

-Someone who tracks pre-foreclosure data can extend an offer to the owner, buying him out of whatever he still owes on the property (perhaps, and then some) in order to help the existing owner facing a distressed situation.
-Having pre-foreclosure data is helpful when trying to find owners who may be extra motivated to sell.
+Someone who tracks pre-foreclosure data can extend an offer to the owner, buying him out of whatever he still owes on the property (perhaps, and then some) in order to help the existing owner facing a distressing situation.

 Commercial Tenant Data

-Tenant data, such as current and past tenants, is a form of commercial real estate data that is particularly useful to leasing brokers.
+Tenant data, such as current and past tenants, is particularly useful to leasing brokers.

 Similarly, that leasing broker may want to contact the building owner and offer to help find them tenants for their property – either now or in the future.